bottlesdevs/dependencies/README.md

   ],
   ```

+When a pull requests is verified and merged, a moderator will add your new dependency to the `index.json` file, this will make your work discoverable by Bottles.

 ### Best practices/Rules
 - Provide links to official, tangible, reliable and possibly immutable resources
 - Do not self-host resources